-For avid travelers—and anyone in the workforce, really–retirement is an era in our lives to really look forward to.
-After decades of hard work, in retirement we’re finally able to kick back and relax, and have the time on our hands to do it.
+For avid travelers—and anyone in the workforce, really, retirement is an era in our lives to really look forward to.
+After decades of hard work, in retirement we’re finally able to kick back and relax, and have the availability to do it.

 In its 2016 Travel Trends Report, the AARP discovered that baby boomers’ top three favorite types of vacations are bucket list trips, multi-generational adventures and relaxing vacations.
-Those are all great reasons to travel, and each offers unique destination options.
-To help you plan, here are our picks for the best places to go for those three types of vacations:
+Those are all great reasons to travel, and each presents unique destination experiences.
+To help you plan once you’re ready to travel, here are our picks for the best places to go for those three types of vacations: